choraria/gas-url-shortener/README.md

 Yeah, I know this may sound super annoying but *that*, something that most folks would call the holy grail for using URL shortening services, is still under my [bucket list](#bucket-list).

+### Google login

+[Investigating] I only got to know about this *odd behavior* only by the end of fully dpeloying this solution and that's the fact that while a user would not be propted to login while they're creating short URLs (via custom domain), they would be prompted to login when they visit a short URL (if they've not already logged in to gmail on that browser).

 These may be deal-breakers for a few and so I'd rather you know about them **before** you're exposed to the excruciating documentation 😅

 # Table of Contents